 Sizes range from XS to XL and 2T to 5T, with prices from $4.50 to $7.
 But before you run to the store, the collection is only available online.

-While the collection is limited, Target said it plans on adding adaptive clothing for kids with disabilities this fall.
+Target said it plans on adding adaptive clothing for kids with disabilities this fall.

 “The key is to keep researching, learning and developing,” Monsen added.
 “The Target team has immense passion and collective knowledge, and I love that we’re using it to develop products and solutions that will change people’s lives.
 My goal is to keep being an advocate, for my daughter and for others.”